nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 > ## Case Study: Designing Safer Sleeping Conditions for Infants
 >
-> [Figure 5](five) shows an example of grouped ideas seeking to design safer sleeping conditions for infants who fall asleep while in a baby lounger.
+> [Figure 5](one-five) shows an example of grouped ideas seeking to design safer sleeping conditions for infants who fall asleep while in a baby lounger.
 The groups naturally fell into four categories (clockwise from top-left): transitional devices, devices that are inherently safe to sleep in, miscellaneous ideas that didn't fit another category, and app/phone-related solutions.
 >
 > ```{figure} ./photos/5.png
 > ---
-> name: five
+> name: one-five
 > ---
 > Grouped ideas focused on increasing safety for infants who fall asleep in a lounger.
 Clockwise from top-left: Transitional devices, Inherently safe devices, Miscellaneous, & App/phone ideas.
 Images courtesy of all teams from 2019 Fall DTC - Section 15.
 > ```